Penal Code 551 PC is the California statute that prohibits the unlawful referral to an auto repair dealer.

 Luckily, there are several legal defenses that a person can raise.
 These include showing that an accused party:

 - gave a gift to an adjuster and not a payment;

 - acted without knowledge; and/or,

 - was entrapped.

-If the amount at issue is less than $950, a PC 551 violation is charged as a misdemeanor.
+If the amount at issue is less than $950, the offense is charged as a misdemeanor.

 As either a misdemeanor or a felony, this crime is punishable by:

 - imprisonment in the county jail; and/or,

 Our California criminal defense attorneys will highlight the following in this article:

 - 1.The legal definition of an unlawful referral to an auto repair dealer